Firstyear/prd-blog/blog_source/content/blog/2023-02-02-how_hype_will_turn_your_security_key_into_junk.md

 The other problem is what CTAP standard your key implements.
 There are three versions - CTAP2.0, CTAP2.1PRE and CTAP2.1.

-In CTAP2.1 (the latest) you can individually manage, update and delete specific resident keys from your device.
+In CTAP2.1 (the latest) and CTAP2.1PRE you can individually manage, update and delete specific resident keys from your device.

-In CTAP2.0 and CTAP2.1PRE however, you can not.
+In CTAP2.0 however, you can not.
 You can not delete a residentkey without *resetting the whole device*.
 Resetting the device also resets your master key, meaning all your non-resident keys will no longer work either.
-This makes resident keys on a CTAP2.0 and CTAP2.1PRE device a serious commitment.
+This makes resident keys on a CTAP2.0 device a serious commitment.
 You really don\'t want to accidentally fill up that limited space you have!

-In most cases, your key is *very likely* to be CTAP2.0 or CTAP2.1PRE.
+In most cases, your key is *very likely* to be CTAP2.0.
+For example some manufacturers like yubico, they're keys CTAP version is defined by their firmware version.
+I have multiple yk5 series keys that have different levels of CTAP support.

 ## So Why Are Resident Keys a Problem?